Launch Services Keys

 The 64-bit PowerPC architecture.

-Dictionary - OS X) defines environment variables to be set before launching this app.
+Dictionary - macOS) defines environment variables to be set before launching this app.
 The names of the environment variables are the keys of the dictionary, with the values being the corresponding environment variable value.
 Both keys and values must be strings.

 These environment variables are set only for apps launched through Launch Services.
 If you run your executable directly from the command line, these environment variables are not set.

-Boolean - OS X) specifies whether files this app creates are quarantined by default.
+Boolean - macOS) specifies whether files this app creates are quarantined by default.

 Files created by this app are quarantined by default.
 When quarantining files, the system automatically associates the timestamp, app name, and the bundle identifier with the quarantined file whenever possible.
 Your app can also get or set quarantine attributes as needed using Launch Services.